Membership Types

 - Participate in permitted member votes and, where eligible, serve on committees or in leadership roles.

-- Junior Members may:
+- Junior Breeder Members may:

-- Participate in youth classes, programs, and awards;
+Participate in youth classes, programs, and awards;

-- Be recognized for youth achievements within the registry;
+Be recognized for youth achievements within the registry;

-- Receive age-appropriate educational materials and communications.
+Receive age-appropriate educational materials and communications.

-- Non-Breeder / Supporter Members may:
+- Youth / Wether Project Members may:

-- Receive communications and access general educational resources;
+Receive communications and access general educational resources.

-No membership category grants authority to speak or act on behalf of HSFGR except where explicitly authorized by the Board or registry leadership.
+- No membership category grants authority to speak or act on behalf of HSFGR except where explicitly authorized by the Board or registry leadership.

 Renewal, Lapse & Reinstatement